What is this toolkit meant to do?

 My school already has an evidence-based curriculum for substance use prevention.
 Can we still use Project Here?

 Yes.
-All schools can register for Project Here for access to the toolkit and digital app and to apply for the grant program.
+All schools can register for Project Here for access to the toolkit and digital app.

 The Project Here toolkit is meant to complement any prevention curricula already underway in schools.
 Schools with existing prevention curricula can use the educational toolkit as a supplemental resource.
-In addition to the educational toolkit, Project Here will provide an app to reach middle school students where they are: on their phones, tablets, and computers.
-More information about the digital app and launch date will be coming soon.
+Project Here has also developed Project Here Games, an online app to reach middle school students where they are: on their phones, tablets, and computers.
+Project Here Games includes activities, quizzes, and mini-games for students to practice important social emotional learning skills, such as coping and communication.
+Project Here Games also teaches students information about substances, from nicotine to marijuana to opioids, in a fun and interactive way.

-In addition, Project Here will provide schools with an opportunity to apply for an evidence-based curriculum through a grant program.
-Schools that already have an evidence-based curriculum in place can apply for this grant to fund the cost of their existing curriculum or fund the cost of a supplemental evidence-based curriculum.
-For more information about the grant program and to apply, please visit the Grant page of this website.
+In addition, Project Here has provided schools with an opportunity to apply for an evidence-based curriculum through a grant program.
+The grant application period is now closed, and the funding announcement has been made.
+For more information about the grant program and to see a list of awardees, please visit the Grant page of this website.

 Who can register?